 In any story where the character wears a mask, expect the mask to come off during the Battle.

-As you can see, Diamond Felts has very strong psychological weaknesses as well as moral weaknesses.
+As you can see, Diamond Felts has very strong psychological shortcomings as well as moral shortcomings.
 He treats others terribly.
 The most realistic-feeling heroes will have both.

 Is it wrong to use the word ‘hero’ when it comes to Diamond Felts.
 Some people prefer the concept of anti-hero.
 An antihero is a hero who lacks the attributes society accepts as moral and good.
 An antihero is a leading character in a story.
 The story is set up so that the audience cheers him on, though we are probably encouraged to question our own values at some point in the story.
 On the other hand, film critic Howard Suber argues that there is no such thing as an antihero, only those who act heroically and those who do not.
 He says that the word ‘antihero’ makes it sound like a character who is ‘anti’ (against) the hero, but this is not the case.
 Characters called ‘antiheroes’ are generally characters who are ‘not yet heroes’.
 Perhaps Suber would prefer the term ‘unhero’.